GRADES 6 THROUGH 12

 Our drama courses focus on the art of writing and expressing stories, incorporating a wide variety of techniques in acting, improvisation, choreography, and both stagecraft and stage management.
 More traditional drama practice is complemented by theatre performance field trips and theatre troupe visits to the school.
 Improvisation coursework emphasizes saying "Yes, and...." to being to peers in the moment in order to achieve a desired effect: laughter.
 Improv is taught by our drama teacher, a Second City-trained comedian, and our speech therapist (with an eye toward social pragmatics and social development).

 Our performing arts courses focus on the intersection of music, drama, collaboration, and movement.
 These classes are co-taught by drama and music teaching teams.
-In partnership with other disciplines and the Lower School, the performing arts students organize two performances each school year (for example, see Transmission, An Alternative Radio Show).
+In partnership with other disciplines and the Lower School, the performing arts students organize two performances each school year (see Video Gallery).